CG4002-AY2122S1-B02/CG4002_Capstone/Comms2_External/README.md

 # External Comms

 ## Instruction
-- Secret Key is currently set as cg40024002group2
 - `eval_client.py` runs on Ultra96 and sends data to evaluation server

 ## Access Ultra96
-1. You need to ssh into sunfire (can use SOC account):
+1. You need to SSH into sunfire
 ```
-ssh -l nusnet_id sunfire.comp.nus.edu.sg
+ssh -l <nusnet_id>@sunfire.comp.nus.edu.sg
 ```
-2. From Sunfire, you can access the board:
+2. From Sunfire, you can access the board
 ```
 ssh -l xilinx <IP address of your group's board>
 2 makerslab-fpga-02 137.132.86.225